The Ashes

 The response from Lords is swift, with the MCC denying the allegation and dismissing the complaint as deplorable.

-With the dispute already deepening, Outrage spreads more widely still a few days later, when newsreel footage of the match is shown in cinemas across Australia.
+With the dispute already deepening, outrage spreads more widely still a few days later, when newsreel footage of the match is shown in cinemas across Australia.

-There were some shocking, shocking by the standards of the day, photographs of Australian players being hit.
-So that also fueled the anger about Bodyline.
+There were some shocking, shocking by the standards of the day photographs of australian players being hit so that also fueled the anger about bodyline had it happened you know at a different time

-maybe nobody would have known.
-But technology was catching up with the game, and so that sort of fanned the flames of the Bodyline round.
+maybe nobody would have known but technology was catching up with the game and so that sort of fanned the flames of the bodyline round

 What began as a cricket series is now a full-blown diplomatic crisis between England and Australia, and intervention now must come from the very top.